 Le Caddy was shown in 1959 and was the first Chapron DS to be designed with the single piece rear panel.
 Featuring a lower roofline than the earlier La Croisette, it only offered

 The following year saw the launch of Le Dandy – effectively a hard-top version of Le Caddy.
 The Le Dandy model was available with an optional hard top.
 Like Le Caddy, Le Dandy with its low roofline was only a two-seater.
 Over its eight-year run, a total of fifty were made.

 Also introduced in 1960, was the Le Concorde coupe.
 Le Concorde featured a larger cabin with significantly more headroom compared to Le Caddy or Le Dandy and had seating for four.
 Like Le Caddy, in 1965 it received rear wings, but production was also ended that same year with a total of thirty-eight examples produced in five years.

-Finally, in 1961, an agreement was reached, in which Chapron could buy unfinished models ready for his conversions.
-In exchange, Citroën received Chapron’s components needed to build their own version of the cabriolet.
-From 1961-1971 Citroën built 1365 examples of the production convertible.
-Along with the standard or Usine convertibles, Chapron also continued to offer his hand-built special bodied convertibles, coupes and sedans until the end of D production.
+Finally, in 1960, an agreement was reached, in which Chapron could buy platforms for his conversions.
+From 1960-1974, Chapron built approximately 1400 Citroën Cabriolet de Série sold by Citroën until 1971.
+Throughout that time Chapron continued to offer his hand-built special bodied convertibles, coupes and sedans until the end of the D series production.

-For 1962, Chapron introduced the Le Palm Beach, which was the fourth convertible available on the D platform.
+At the 1962 Paris Auto Show, Chapron introduced the Le Palm Beach, which was the fourth convertible available on the D platform.
 It featured new squared rear quarter panels, cone-shaped rear lights, and several luxurious accents.
 In 1964 Chapron added rear wings to make the car look more modern.
-During Le Palm Beach’s run, a total of thirty-two models were built, of which a significant majority featured the rear wings.
+During Le Palm Beach’s run, a total of twenty-six models were built, of which a significant majority featured the rear wings.

 In 1964, Chapron